Longterm Housesitting in Spain: 3 Months in Asturias

 two photos in a single image with fresh farm eggs and a shell-less egg

-We were also lucky enough to be surrounded by loads of other farm animals near the house.
+I was also lucky enough to be surrounded by loads of other farm animals near the house.

 In fact, after the first time we fed them, they then assumed we always had food and swarmed us whenever we neared the gate.
 This wouldn’t have been an issue except that our vegetable patch was located within their field…so we had to open the gate and make our way through their swarm bleating and crying, until we could get into the veg patch and close that gate.